servirtium/demo-dotnet-climate-tck/README.md

 Passed!  - Failed:     0, Passed:     7, Skipped:     0, Total:     7, Duration: 35 ms
 ```

+This mode of operation is important as you want to prove a bug is or is not in Servirtium itself.

 ### Climate API tests - record mode

 ```